Happiest Nursing Jobs

 School Nurse

 This can be a great job, especially for nurses with kids in school.
-It’s great for work-life balance as well as the hours follow the school systems schedule.
-Weekends, holidays, no call, M-F, I mean who can complain?
-Believe it or not, school nursing involves more than just head lice, vision tests, and upset tummies.
+It’s great for work-life balance an the hours follow the school’s schedule.
+Weekends, holidays, no call, M-F, summer’s off….I mean who can complain?

-As aspect of school nursing assisting special needs children with complex medical care and case management.
-School nurses do a lot of creating and coordindating care plans to support kids being successful in school.
-These nurses may also teach the staff how to mix emergency meds or perform CPR.
+One aspect of school nursing many don’t think about are assisting special needs children with complex medical care and case management.
+School nurses do a lot of creating and coordinating care plans to support kids being successful in school.

 Tip: I’ve known school nurses to work more traditional hospital jobs, during summer break.
 This is isn’t a requirement, but if are looking to make a little extra cash while school is out it may be worth thinking about.